Macroo

 MyFitnessPal earned its position.
 It has the largest food database in the category, works on iOS, Android, and the web, and almost everyone who has ever counted calories has used it.
 If barcode scanning your groceries is your whole workflow, it is genuinely hard to beat.

-1. MacroFactor — for the serious, data-driven lifter
+1. MacroFactor, for the serious, data-driven lifter

-Price: about $72 a year.
+Model: subscription, no real free tier.
 Best for: people who lift seriously and want their macro targets recalculated for them.

 MacroFactor's standout feature is an algorithm that watches your weight trend and food intake and adjusts your calorie and macro targets automatically, based on your actual adherence rather than a textbook formula.
 Serious lifters love it for exactly this reason: it takes the guesswork out of when to eat more or less.

-2. Cronometer — for the micronutrient obsessive
+2. Cronometer, for the micronutrient obsessive

 Cronometer has the best micronutrient tracking in the category by a wide margin.
 If you actually care whether you are hitting your iron, magnesium, omega-3s, or B12, this is the app.
 Its food data is curated and accurate rather than crowd-sourced, which matters when you are tracking the small stuff.
 It pairs well with thinking about the micronutrients most people ignore.

-3. Lose It — for simple, budget weight loss
+3. Lose It, for simple weight loss

-4. Noom — for behavior change, not just numbers
+4. Noom, for behavior change, not just numbers

-Price: roughly $60 to $200+ a year depending on the plan.
+Model: subscription coaching program.
 Best for: people whose real problem is habits and psychology, not arithmetic.

 Noom is less a tracker and more a coaching program with daily psychology lessons.
 It tries to change the behavior behind your eating rather than just count it.
 For someone who knows what to eat but keeps not doing it, that framing can be the missing piece, and it dovetails with work on all-or-nothing thinking.

-Leaving MyFitnessPal for something you own?
+Leaving MyFitnessPal for something that keeps you accountable?

 6 & 7: Apple Health plus a notes app, or a plain spreadsheet